goliatone/gextend/README.md

 ## Release History
+* 2020-06-13: v0.8.0 `extend` will call `unshim` on the target object for you.
+    * Fixed bug where we were picking up super attributes in `shim`.
 * 2019-08-04: v0.6.0 `unshim` returns `extend` object so we can chain.
 * 2019-08-04: v0.5.0 Add shim/uhshim functions to `extend` object.
 * 2019-08-04: v0.4.0 Check for functions, overwrite instead of extending them.